shruti49/feedreaderapp/README.md

 # Project Overview
 In an existing project given to me by Udacity for my nanodegree course, using Jasmine to test if the Javascript is working properly.

-# How to Run Appilcation
+# How to Run Application
 Download repositrory from here.
 Then open the index.html file in a browser.

 # Tests That Were Implemented